Full Formatting Service

 Note: I provide a cost estimate, not a firm quote.
 My estimates are generally very accurate, but occasionally there are formatting complications which don’t emerge until I’m actually working on the document (much like the unexpected under-the-bonnet issues that sometimes emerge when you get your car serviced).
 If this happens, I’ll advise you and await your approval before taking any action that will result in extra costs.

-Core Services: What will you get?
+Core Services: What will you get? ▲

 A fully formatted, university-compliant thesis document – structured, styled and stable

-• I apply consistent page layout throughout the thesis, e.g. margins, line spacing, page numbering (Roman and Arabic), page headers and footnote positioning and numbering.
+- I apply consistent page layout throughout the thesis, e.g. margins, line spacing, page numbering (Roman and Arabic), page headers and footnote positioning and numbering.

-• I apply a consistent, distinctive style to every type of content element in your thesis, i.e. headings, subheadings, main text, quotes, footnotes, tables, captions, etc.
+- I apply a consistent, distinctive style to every type of content element in your thesis, i.e. headings, subheadings, main text, quotes, footnotes, tables, captions, etc.

 Flexibility in how you deliver your source files to me

-• I’m happy for you to send your thesis to me as either (i) a single consolidated Word document, or (ii) multiple separate files, e.g. individual chapter files.
+- I’m happy for you to send your thesis to me as either (i) a single consolidated Word document, or (ii) multiple separate files, e.g. individual chapter files.
 You don’t need to copy/paste separate files into a consolidated file.
 I’ll do this for you.

-Note: The Core Services Fee allows for you to to send me up to 30 separate files.
-If you have more than this, there will be a modest Extended Services Fee applied to cover the extra file management at my end.
+Note: The Core Services Fee covers your sending me up to 20 separate files.
+If you have more than this, there will be a modest Extended Services Fee applied to cover the extra file management at my end. - You don’t need to include a Table of Contents, List of Figures or List of Tables.
+I’ll generate these for you.

-• If your total file size is below 20Mb, you can send files to me as email attachments.
+- If your total file size is below 20Mb, you can send files to me as email attachments.
 Alternatively, we can set up a shared folder on OneDrive, DropBox or Google Drive to exchange files.
 There is also a 3rd-party free file transfer sevice that we can use.

 “Smart” headings and automated Table of Contents

-• I generate an automated Table of Contents (TOC) based on these titles and headings.
+Note: The Core Services Fee covers up to 10 chapters and 10 appendices. - I generate an automated Table of Contents (TOC) based on these titles and headings.

 “Smart” captions and automated List of Figures and List of Tables

-• I generate an automated List of Figures and List of Tables based on these captions.
+Note: The Core Services Fee covers up to 10 tables and 10 figures. - I generate an automated List of Figures and List of Tables based on these captions.

 “Smart” cross-references